 Acquisitions also fueled the growth of Electro-Mechanical Corporation.
 Respected coil winding equipment manufacturers, Potter Rayfield in Atlanta and James Equipment in Ohio, were acquired in 1983 and later combined to form the present Electric Motor Custom Equipment Company located at the Goodson Street site.

-Metal Castings Company, the aluminum foundry division, was acquired from Alcoa and moved from New York to its present location in Washington County Industrial Park in early 1986.
+An aluminum foundry was acquired from Alcoa and moved from New York to its present location in Washington County Industrial Park in early 1986.

 Federal Pacific Transformer Company was purchased in 1986 and moved from Chicago to its current site at 601 Old Airport Road in Bristol, Virginia.
 While supplying mining transformers to meet the needs of Line Power, Federal Pacific also rapidly became a major contender in national and international dry-type transformer markets.